Difference Between Microservices vs Monolithic

 - Its codebases are large, and the components are interdependent.

-- This leads to the limitation of continuous deployment and development because to update any component, complete application must be redeployed.
+- This leads to the limitation of continuous deployment and development because a complete application must be redeployed to update any component.

 5. Scaling of Application

 - All the services of Microservices applications are built as different modules.

 - This leads to the team’s division to different work, which further helps them change and update production easily.

 - This makes the scaling of application easier.

 - The scaling of monolithic architecture applications is a challenge to developers as it is a single package unit.